 Adopted July, 23, 2009

-- During the winter heating season (October 16 – May 14), occupied spaces will be heated to 68-71° F; each School or Department will determine their specific targets.
+- During the winter heating season (approximately mid-October to mid-May), occupied spaces will be heated to 68-71° F; each School or Department will determine their specific targets.

-- During the summer cooling season (May 15 – October 15), occupied spaces will be cooled to 74-76° F (where air conditioning equipment currently exists); each School or Department will determine their specific targets.
+- During the summer cooling season (approximately mid-May to mid-October 15), occupied spaces will be cooled to 74-76° F (where air conditioning equipment currently exists); each School or Department will determine their specific targets.
 Buildings with stringent humidity requirements may operate below this range.